madprops/airc/README.md

 ## Credentials <a name="credentials"></a>

-It reads the openai api key from the shell environment, it's not added to the code or config.
+The program reads the openai api key from the shell environment, it's not added to the code or config.

 You must do this before running the bot: